-April 14 @ 9:30 am - 12:00 pm
+April 6, 2019 @ 9:30 am - 12:00 pm

-The 71st North Carolina Azalea Festival Parade will take place on Saturday, April 14, 2018 – we hope to see you there!
+The 72nd North Carolina Azalea Festival Parade will take place on Saturday, April 6, 2019 – we hope to see you there!

 Available in all public parking decks downtown; access to the decks is via Chestnut Street only, and only until 8:15 am.
 ADA parking is on the corner of Chestnut and 3rd Street, and is accessible via Chestnut Street until 8:15 am.

-2018 Parade Participation
+2019 Parade Participation & Volunteering

-NEW 2018 Parade Concessions
+2019 Parade Concessions

 If you are interested in participating as a concessioner for the Parade, we have a few options and limited space is available for the food and beverage options.
 The various options include: